JGoDC/GettingAndCleaningDataCourseProject/README.md

 ## Explanation of how the project was solved

-### Step 1.
+### Observation 1.
 Look at project specifications and web site containing project data:

 From the Abstract on the web site providing the raw data -- the following numbers seem to be key to understanding the data: